How to Learn Sword Fighting: 3 Basic Strategies

 Get to know your environment beforehand.
 Knowing what’s around you gives you an edge during the match, coming in clutch at even the most unexpected moments.

-Ensure you are wearing appropriate protective gear, practising on a safe surface, and following the techniques you learned during your training.
+Ensure you wear appropriate protective gear, practice on a safe surface, and follow the techniques you learned during your training.
 Always handle your weapon with care and follow safety guidelines.

 1.3 Posture and Confidence